Did Google or Apple add a COVID-19 tracking app to your smartphone?

 Apple and Google both added what's known as an application programming interface that will enable exposure notifications to work, with another app, if you choose to install one.

-So basically all Google and Apple did was provide the framework to support any COVID-19 tracking app but he tool will not work unless you enable it.
+So basically all Google and Apple did was provide the framework to support any COVID-19 tracking app but the tool will not work unless you enable it.

 Even if a COVID-19 tracking app does become available, you still have to choose to install it.